San Diego Stalking Defense Attorneys

 - The police violated your rights during an investigation or arrest

 - The police committed some other form of misconduct

-If you have been arrested, your first step should be to contact a skilled and experienced lawyer as soon as possible.
+If you have been arrested for stalking in San Diego, your first step should be to contact a skilled and experienced criminal defense lawyer as soon as possible.
 You will want to give him as much time as possible to prepare your defense and begin reviewing your case.

-At jD LAW, we are leaders in our field of criminal law defense.
+At jD Law Criminal Defense Attorneys, we are leaders in our field of criminal law defense.
 As a board-certified criminal law specialist, Attorney James N. Dicks is widely unsurpassed in his knowledge, expertise, and skill in dealing with all criminal matters.
 He has more than 30 years of criminal law experience and has handled hundreds of criminal trials.

 Call us now at (760) 630-2000 or submit a case evaluation online to schedule a free, confidential appointment where we can answer all your questions and begin preparing your defense with a San Diego criminal defense lawyer.